PoCInnovation/open-source-project-template/.github/getting-started.md

 A release is tool with changelogs that present a full history of a project.

 This template provides an [action](./workflows/release-drafter.yml) that drafts [next releases notes](./release-drafter.yml) as pull requests are merged into the main branch.
-You do not need to update it.
+You don't need to update it.

 ### Settings

 #### Visibility

-Make your project public.
+Make your repository public.

 ## Sprints